Accountability and public acknowledgment

-Failure to submit the online Grant Application Form, the Affiliated Institutions Validation Form, and/or to meet the accountability and public acknowledgment requirements by the application deadline will result in the forfeiture of grant funds for that fiscal year.
-It may also affect an institution’s admissibility to the program for future grant years.
-Note that all forfeited funds (if applicable) will be redistributed to eligible institutions in a later grant calculation exercise.
+If your institution fails to submit the online grant application and/or to meet the accountability and public acknowledgment requirements by the application deadline, it will forfeit grant funds for that fiscal year.
+Failing to submit the application may also affect an institution’s eligibility for the program for future grant years.
+Forfeited funds may be redistributed to eligible institutions in a later grant calculation exercise.

-Institutions must apply by the application deadline in order to receive funding.
-Institutions can expect to receive a memo from the Secretariat—sent by email, usually in February/March of each year, to the first and second contacts listed on the portfolio page in the institution’s extranet account—announcing that the notional grant amounts are available.
-No further reminders regarding the application deadline will be sent.
+Your institution must apply by the application deadline in order to receive funding.
+Institutions will receive a reminder that the notional grant amounts are available, but no further reminders of the application deadline.

-Extensions to the application deadline will only be considered in very exceptional circumstances, such as the following:
+TIPS will consider requests for extensions to the application deadline only in exceptional circumstances, such as the following:

-- A documented system problem occurs with the program’s online institutional portal.
+- A documented system interruption with the program’s online institutional portal

-- There are extraordinary circumstances outside of the institution’s control (e.g., severe weather conditions leading to university closures).
+- Extraordinary circumstances outside of the institution’s control (e.g., severe weather conditions leading to university closures)

-To request an extension, the grantee (normally the institution’s president, principal or rector) must submit to the Secretariat, prior to the application deadline, a written request providing a strong justification for the request and outlining the extraordinary circumstances leading to it.
-Such requests may be sent to: email@example.com.
+For system interruptions, refer to the Service Standards for SSHRC’s and NSERC’s Online Application Systems regarding deadline extensions.
+For extraordinary circumstances outside of the institution’s control, the grantee (normally the institution’s president, principal or rector) must submit to TIPS a written request providing a justification for the request.
+Such requests may be sent to email@example.com.

 Use of grant funds

-In the online Grant Application Form, institutions must indicate the amounts that they plan to spend in each of the five eligible expenses categories: research facilities; research resources; management and administration of an institution’s research enterprise; regulatory requirements and accreditation; and intellectual property.
-Research Support Fund grants must be used only for the payment of current expenditures attributed to federally sponsored research, and that fall within these five categories.
-The Research Support Fund Financial Administration Guide outlines the terms and conditions for use of grant funds.
+In the online Grant Application Form, you must indicate the amount that your institution plans to spend in each of the five eligible expenses categories: research facilities; research resources; management and administration of the institution’s research enterprise; regulatory requirements and accreditation; and intellectual property and knowledge mobilization.
+You must use RSF grants only to pay current expenses that fall within these five categories and that are tied to federally sponsored research.
+The RSF Financial Administration Guide outlines the terms and conditions for use of grant funds.

-For the purpose of the Research Support Fund, an organization can be considered an affiliate of the applicant institution if:
+For the purpose of the RSF, an organization can be considered affiliated with the applicant institution if: